Jamie K.

 Do you have any regrets about working in the garment industry?
 Would you have wanted to work somewhere else if you had the opportunity to?

 That’s a great question.
-I always kind of knew that I was going to be in this business — one way or another.
+I always kind of knew that I was going to be in this business, one way or another.
 I lived in Hong Kong after graduating from college because I wanted to travel and be in Asia for a little bit.
-I had a corporate job in Hong Kong, and my employer at the time offered to sponsor a visa for me to stay longer and potentially the rest of my life.
-But my parents at the time, back in the ’90s and when I was in my mid 20s, needed me to come back to L.A. and be in the family business.
+I had a corporate job in Hong Kong, and my employer at the time offered to sponsor a visa for me to stay longer, potentially for the rest of my life.
+But my parents at the time, back in the ’90s and when I was in my mid-20s, needed me to come back to L.A. and be part of the family business.

 My return was always kind of anticipated and planned.
-I think about, “What would have happened if I stayed in Hong Kong?” or “What if I had decided to pursue a corporate life instead of coming back to this family business?”
-Sometimes I think about what could have been, but it’s not a regret, it’s just kind of more of a what-could-have-been.
+I think about what would have happened if I had stayed in Hong Kong or what if I had pursued a corporate life instead of going back to the family business?
+Sometimes I think about what could have been, but it’s not a regret; it’s just kind of more of a what-could-have-been thing.
 There’s nothing to compare it to.
-I’m always a person where I think everything happened the way it was supposed to happen.
+I’m always a person who thinks everything happened the way it was supposed to happen.
 I am happy that I can say that and relay this information to the next generation.

-Do you have lessons you would share to the younger generation about sustainability or the garment industry?
+Do you have lessons you would like to share with the younger generation about sustainability or the garment industry?

 I don’t know if there’s any particular lesson I would share.
-I am very encouraged, if nothing else, by the younger generation, and how they are thinking about sustainability and thinking about an alternative type of industry.
-This was something that I never thought about.
-I think my generation always just wanted to kind of carry the torch, you know?
-I give you guys credit for wanting to think about something beyond just “the now.”
+I am very encouraged, if nothing else, by the younger generation and how they think about sustainability and an alternative type of industry.
+That was something that I never thought about.
+I think my generation always just wanted to carry the torch, you know?
+I give you guys credit for wanting to think about something beyond just the now.
 Your generation is more woke.
 I feel hopeful more than anything.

 I went to the Jobber Market recently, and a lot of the shops had closed down.
-I felt sad, because a lot of these businesses were Asian-owned.
-I was wondering what happened to those business owners?
+I felt sad because a lot of these businesses were Asian-owned.
+What happened to those business owners?

 That’s a really practical idea, but I think online shopping and technology would be very difficult for elderly owners to understand.
 Do you think that’s true?

 You’re right.
-Even for my generation, we can kind of keep up with it.
-But anybody older than my generation, that’s hard or they can’t do it.
-But you know, maybe the new wave of technology is also nature’s way of saying it’s time for you to retire.
-It’s nature’s way of saying, take a break.
+Even for my generation, we can only kind of keep up with it.
+But for anybody older than my generation, it’s hard, or they can’t do it.
+You know, maybe the new wave of technology is also nature’s way of saying it’s time for you to retire.
+It’s nature’s way of saying to take a break.

 One thing I want to add is that you don’t have to know what you want to do as a profession.
-I never ever ever asked my daughter, “What do you want to be?” because you know what?
-At 47, I still don’t know what to do.
-Why stick to one profession for your whole life?
-There’s so many things to discover; there’s so many things to learn.
-I’ve been in the fashion industry for all my life, but I’ve had the luxury to do different things in the fashion industry, like PR, marketing, and boutique buying.
-I’ve had that.
+I never ever asked my daughter, “What do you want to be?”
+That’s because at 47, I still don’t know what to do.
+Why stick to one profession your whole life?
+There are so many things to discover and learn.
+I’ve been in the fashion industry for all my life, but I’ve had the luxury to do different things in the industry, like PR, marketing, and boutique buying.

 Now, I’m learning.
-I’m really interested in gardening and I think the idea of sustainability really manifested into gardening for me.
+I’m interested in gardening, and I think the idea of sustainability really manifested into gardening for me.
 I’m learning every day about new plants, new flowers, and new ways to grow things.
 I don’t have to be one thing for the rest of my life, and that’s the awesome thing I’m discovering.
-So, don’t ever limit yourself.
+Don’t ever limit yourself.
 You can do everything.